 The term digital twin is cropping up everywhere.
 Is it just another buzzword or is it really here to stay?
 The consensus is a resounding yes.
 In fact, trends suggest that we’re on the verge of a digital twin explosion.
-Research by Gartner has found that 48 percent of organizations using IoT are also using or plan to use digital twins in 2018.
+Research by Gartner has found that 48 percent of organizations using IoT are also using or plan to use digital twins.
 Moreover, 50 percent of large manufacturers will have at least one digital twin initiative launched by 2020, and the number of organizations using digital twins will triple by 2022.
 So, what is digital twin technology and how can it be used?

 At its simplest, a digital twin is a virtual replica of a physical product, process, or system.
 Digital twins act as a bridge between physical and digital worlds by using sensors to collect real-time data about a physical item.
 This data is then used to create a digital duplicate of the item, allowing it to be understood, analyzed, manipulated, or optimized.
 Other terms used to describe digital twin technology over the years have included virtual prototyping, hybrid twin technology, virtual twin, and digital asset management.